Have a question to ask or an idea to share? Come and participate in Adobe XD Community. We would love to hear from you and see your creations!

 If you have multiple team members responsible to maintain and update the published library, ensure to invite them to your cloud document and to the published library with Can Edit permissions.

-Now that you published and shared the linked library, your team members who have accepted the library invite can start using assets from this library in XD and in other Creative Cloud apps.
+If you have accepted the library invite, you can start using assets from the library in XD and in other Creative Cloud apps.
 To use assets from the library in XD, follow the steps below:

 Once you publish a library from an XD cloud document and then modify the assets in your source cloud document, XD notifies you about changes made since you last published the library in the following ways: